-The process of international factoring is based on the same principles as the domestic factoring.
+The process of international factoring is based on the same principles as domestic factoring.
 The difference, however, is that the buyer and seller are located in different countries.
-Also, International Factoring usually involves two factors – import and export factor.
+Also, International Factoring usually involves two factors – import and export factors.

 The export factor is responsible for collecting the documents and ensuring the payment to the exporter.
-Import factor, on the other hand, verifies the credibility of the importer and collect the dues on time.
+On the other hand, the import factor verifies the credibility of the importer and collects the dues on time.

 The process of international factoring starts after an exporter requests the export factor for a limit approval on the importer.
 The export factor then forwards the same requests to the import factor located in the importer’s country.
-Import factor then checks the financial reputation of the importer, and if found okay, conveys the approval to the export factor.
+The import factor then checks the financial reputation of the importer and, if found okay, conveys the approval to the export factor.

 The export factor then conveys the same to the exporter, who then starts the factoring arrangement.
-The exporter then ships the goods to the importer, and hand over the documents to the export factor.
-The export factor then releases the pre-agreed payment to the exporter, and also sends the documents to the importer and the import factor.
+The exporter then ships the goods to the importer and hands over the documents to the export factor.
+The export factor then releases the pre-agreed payment to the exporter and also sends the documents to the importer and the import factor.

-The importer then pays the import factor on the due date of the invoice.
-Import factor then transfers the payment to the export factor, who then pays the exporter the balance amount (if any).
-Usually, factor pays 80% of the purchase price when the contract is signed.
+The importer then pays the import factor on the invoice’s due date.
+The import factor then transfers the payment to the export factor, who then pays the exporter the balance amount (if any).
+Usually, the factor pays 80% of the purchase price when the contract is signed.
 The balance (less factor’s fee) is paid after the delivery or after the due date of the invoice or as agreed.